Sourdough Cinnamon Roll Focaccia Bread Recipe

 What is Sourdough Focaccia Bread?

-Versatile – This delicious sourdough recipe can be served for breakfast, brunch or as a dessert.
+- Perfect Any Time of the Day – Enjoy this delicious sourdough recipe for breakfast, brunch, or dessert.
 Anytime is a good time to enjoy this simple sourdough bread recipe.

-Quick and Easy – There’s no rolling out dough or bread dough bursting out of a bowl with this easy sourdough focaccia recipe.
-With very little hands on time to shape the dough, the majority of the time is just waiting for the dough to rise.
+- Easy – This easy sourdough focaccia recipe is great for beginner bakers.
+With very little hands-on time to shape the dough, the majority of the time is just waiting for the dough to rise.

-Health Benefits – Anytime a bread can go through a long ferment it greatly improves any health factor, even when you’re making a sweet treat.
-Long fermenting helps to lower the gluten content, make the nutrients more available for the body to absorb and is also easier to digest than traditionally prepared breads.
+- Health Benefits – Anytime bread dough goes through a long fermentation, it greatly improves health factors, even when you’re making a sweet treat.
+Long fermentation not only lowers the gluten content but also makes the nutrients more available for the body to absorb and easier to digest than traditionally prepared breads.

 Focaccia Dough